miklz/Lamport_Signature-C/README.md

-for example, the public key would still have 256 bits per block, but it would be feasible in a modern computer to try out all the input possibilities hashing it and compare with the public key to find the private key in a modern computer.
+for example, the public key would still have 256 bits per block, but it would be feasible in a modern computer to try out all the input possibilities hashing it and compare with the public key to find the private key.
 This is called a pre-image attack, so we need to make unrealistic to run out all the input values just as in the outputs of the hash function.